 - 3 medium zucchini, quartered lengthwise, cut into 1/2 pieces

-Add remaining ingredients EXCEPT zucchini.
+Add the remaining ingredients EXCEPT zucchini.
 Bring to a boil; reduce heat and simmer covered for 10 minutes.

 Add zucchini; simmer covered for 10 minutes more.